 Hidden Gem, Venzone

 Be sure to visit the Duomo Sant’ Andrea Apostolo, where you can see some of the original frescos; pieces were retrieved from the earthquake rubble and placed where they would have been before the earthquake.
-Beautiful sculptures and art commemorating the earthquake and survivors adorn the interior of the Duomo.
+Beautiful sculptures and art commemorating the earthquake and the survivors, adorn the interior of the Duomo.
 There are also photos showing the destruction after the earthquake and the stages of rebuilding.

 Mummies Of Venzone